Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

       * Lvl 50: Endeavor
     * Swampert:
       * Lvl  1: Ice Ball (Mudkip Egg Move, for relearning)
+  * Dragon Type changed to Physical (Note, other dragon type pokemon have **not** been rebalanced, only Grovyle and Sceptile)
+  * Grovyle and Sceptile Stats reworked slightly due to change for Dragon Type changed to Physical (compared to Emerald Legacy):
+    * Grovyle:
+      * Base Attack Increased by 5
+      * Base Special Attack Decreased by 5
+    * Sceptile:
+      * Base Attack Increased by 10
+      * Base Special Attack Decreased by 5
+      * Base Special Defence Decreased by 5

 ### Planned Changes:
 * Buff Signature Moves: